 - A compliance program should be both well-financed and have a sufficient headcount to be efficient.

 - Every change in compliance program should be documented with no exceptions.

 - Periodic review of risk assessment is a must: programs should be regularly updated accordingly to detected breaches.

 - Performance of control personnel and compliance should be evaluated.
 According to this evaluation, the company should invest in the further development of the staff or change its strategy.

 - Close attention to third parties which pose the highest risk of breaking FCPA - you should always evaluate if a third party partner is inevitable in doing business overseas.

 - Particular attention should be given to data processing, storage and utilisation.

 Again, nothing new, but DOJ added several essential details to compliance evaluation which we can’t miss.
 Our conclusion is simple: compliance still needs to reinvent itself and prove its worthiness with no exceptions for pandemic time.

 Bribery and corruption under the FCPA have been illegal since 1977, and they remain so today.
 Compliance programs are the way to operate within the boundaries of the law; this is true even now. - T. Fox

-Compliance, therefore, may change its form because we need to consider the - it’s still about fairness and strict abidance by law.
+Compliance, therefore, may change its form but we need to consider that it’s still about fairness and strict abidance by law.